I'm not injured but that's football - Hearts captain Fatawu Mohammed

-Hearts of Oak captain Fatawu Mohammed says that he is not injured and is training so as to return to starting line up very soon.
+Accra Hearts of Oak captain, Fatawu Mohammed says that he is not injured and is training so as to return to starting lineup very soon.

 Fatawu Mohammed has not played for Hearts of Oak since their defeat to Asante Kotoko.